 Navigate to your Omni dashboard and download the binary for your platform.

-Once downloaded, rename the file, make it executable, and move it into your system path.
+After downloading the binary, rename it, make it executable, and move it into a directory on your system PATH.

 - macOs and Linux